Trichoptera: Hydropsychidae of Gunnison County, Colorado

 Described in the genus Hydropsyche.

 Cuffney,TF and Minshall,GW 1981 Life history and bionomics of Arctopsyche grandis (Trichoptera) in a central Idaho stream.
-Holarctic Ecology 4(4) 252-262.
-Abstract and first page
+Holarctic Ecology 4(4) 252-262. first page on JSTOR

 Djernæs,M and Sperling,FAH 2012 Exploring a key synapomorphy: correlations between structure and function in the sternum V glands of Trichoptera and Lepidoptera (Insecta).
 Biological Journal of the Linnean Society, 106: 561-579.